cisco/elsy/docs/templates.md

 This template enables the `lc sbt` subcommand, you can run any sbt command in your repo by running `lc sbt -- <sbtcmd>`.
 This template also adds a data container called `lc_shared_sbtdata`.
-This data container holds the `~/.ivy2` cache for the host, meaning that all lc sbt repos running on a single host will share the same `~/.ivy2` cache.
+This data container holds the `~/.ivy2` cache for the host, meaning that all elsy sbt repos running on a single host will share the same `~/.ivy2` cache.

 To override the sbt image that comes pre-baked into the template, you must